elderfd/GeneDrop/README.md

 ## How do I use it?
 You can either build from source or use one of the prebuilt binaries.

+### Program versions
+There is both a graphical version (GeneDropGUI.exe) and command line version (GeneDrop.exe).
+The use of the graphical version should be self-explanatory and the available options for the command line version can be obtained via `GeneDrop.exe --help`.

 ### Input files
 GeneDrop takes three input files, each of which is formatted as CSV.
 Each file should have a header, with columns described as follows.